luizkowalski/terraform-hetzner/README.md

 ### Architecture

 It creates two servers: `web` where our application lives and `accessories` where our dependencies like databases and caches live.
 `web` exposes ports 80, 22 and 443, while `accessories` is not accessible from the outside.
+Root access is disabled on both machines and only the `kamal` user can SSH into them.
+If you are copying this workflow, you should change the SSH keys in `cloudinit/{web,accessories}.yaml` to your own.

 ### The machines